 - A Segment account and Workspace.
 You’ll need to have either Workspace Owner or Source Admin-level permissions in order to create events using Visual Tagger.

 - A website.
 Visual Tagger currently works best with simple marketing websites, like landing pages or content sites.
-There is no support for mobile apps at this time.
-You will, however, be able to tag the mobile version of your websites using Visual Tagger.
+There is no support for mobile apps at this time, but you can tag the mobile-web version of your websites using Visual Tagger.

 - Chrome browser.
 Visual Tagger is only supported for Chrome browser at this time.

-Once you have met the Setup Requirements, you’re ready to get started:
+Once you have all of the prerequisites set up, you’re ready to get started:

-- Go to your Segment Workspace and navigate to a Website Source.
+- Go to your Segment Workspace and navigate to your Website Source.

-- Click on the Visual Tagger link.
-You’ll see an introductory page where you can learn about Visual Tagger and watch a short video with an overview of Visual Tagger.
+- Click the Visual Tagger tab to go to the Visual Tagger main page.
+You’ll see an introduction, where you can learn about Visual Tagger and watch a short overview video.

 You are now ready to tag events on your website!